prajjwal1/generalize_lm_nli/README.md

 -   `"roberta-base-mnli"`
 -   `"roberta-large-mnli"`

-The pre-trained models are meant to be used with `GlueDataset`.
+With the current code, the pre-trained models are meant to be used with `GlueDataset`.
 This is because label ordering ("entailment", "contradiction" and "neutral") has been changed in MNLI obtained from `datasets`.
+To use with `datasets` library, use `new_run_glue.py` instead.

 To use these, simply use